Phubbing: Phubbing and technology

+Parental phubbing and its effects on children

+Parental phubbing, the act of parents prioritizing smartphone use over engagement with their children, poses a significant threat to children's social-emotional development.
+This behavior disrupts parent-child interactions, often leading to feelings of neglect and reduced emotional connection for children.

+A study by Liu et al. involving 726 adolescents aged 12–18 revealed that parental phubbing significantly disrupted the parent-child relationship, which in turn led to higher levels of mobile phone addiction.
+The study found that 51.45% of the adolescents experienced frequent parental phubbing, such as during mealtimes, which contributed to feelings of neglect and rejection.
+These interactions were linked to heightened rates of behavioral issues, including depression and aggression, with phubbing explaining 26% of the variance in problematic mobile phone use (β = 0.26, p < 0.001).

+These findings resonate with the ecological techno-subsystem theory introduced by Johnson and Puplampu, which asserts that modern technologies interfere with family systems and individual development.
+Parental phubbing not only disrupts immediate interactions but also contributes to broader behavioral issues, such as increased aggression and loneliness in adolescents.
+This underscores the importance of addressing phubbing behaviors within families.
+Effective interventions could focus on reducing parental screen time, reinforcing quality interactions, and fostering resilience in adolescents to counteract the detrimental effects of digital distractions on familial relationships.

+Research on phubbing and its relational effects

-In October 2015, media outlets (such as TODAY and Digital Trends) reported on a study by James A. Roberts, professor of marketing at Baylor University Hankamer School of Business, that was published in the journal "Computers In Human Behavior".
+In October 2015, media outlets (such as Today and Digital Trends) reported on a study by James A. Roberts, professor of marketing at Baylor University Hankamer School of Business, that was published in the journal Computers In Human Behavior.
 The study consisted of two separate surveys of more than 450 U.S. adults to learn the relational effects of "phubbing" or partner phubbing.
 The survey found that 46.3 percent of respondents said their partners phubbed them, and 22.6 percent said it caused issues in their relationship.
 In an interview with Yahoo!
 Health, Roberts said, "We found that the ones that reported higher partner phubbing fought more with their partner and were less satisfied with their relationship than those who reported less phubbing."

-Another study, published in 2022, found that people who reported being phubbed by their partner tended to have reduced romantic relationship quality.

-Phubbing has also been linked to type of problematic social media use, as well as pathological internet use.
-This research suggests that phubbing may be a coping mechanism to help people to deal with their negative emotional states.
-Hence, making phubbing addictive in nature, and damaging based on repeated and sustained use.